Can You Use Concealer as an Eyeshadow Primer? A Celebrity Makeup Artist Weighs In

 According to Gene, face concealers and foundation don’t work as eyeshadow primers due to their slip and added coloring.
 Concealers can alter the color of the shadow, forcing you to apply more product or lose the true pigment of your desired shade — which can be the opposite of what you want, especially when working with a particularly unique hue (think duochromes and bright shades).

-Instead, Gene recommends paint pots and the Urban Decay Eyeshadow Primer, both of which are formulated to grip your eyeshadows and offer the best pigment payoff possible.
+Instead, Gene recommends paint pots and the Urban Decay Eyeshadow Primer Potion, both of which are formulated to grip your eyeshadows and offer the best pigment payoff possible.
+We also recommend the NYX Professional Makeup Ultimate Shadow & Liner Primer.
+The vegan formula can be worn underneath eyeshadow or liner to extend wear and lock your look in place or by itself to provide a subtle blurring effect to the lids.

-When it comes to application, Gene recommends only using a pea-size amount.
-“You only need a thin coat to grip your shadow,” says Gene, who warns against overdoing it with thick layers of primer, which can actually lead to the appearance of texture on the eye, distorting the pigment of your eyeshadow.
+When it comes to application, Gene recommends using a pea-size amount.
+“You only need a thin coat to grip your shadow,” says Gene, who warns against overdoing it with thick layers of primer.
+Applying too much primer can actually lead to the appearance of texture on the eye, therefore distorting the pigment of your eyeshadow, explains Gene.

 Read more